East Portland Neighborhood Office

 Program Priorities for 2016-17:

-The EPNO Advisory Committee has identified the following priorities for our program.
+The EPNO Advisory Committee has identified the following priorities for the program.
 Work has already started on these priorities.
 Because of their complexity and importance, we expect these to be multi-year priorities.
 Read our full Annual Plan, Goals and Values document here.

 - Support community engagement around houselessness - read the core principles that guide our housing work